 You can read more of my thoughts after the gallery.

-Single O began in the early 2000s in the Surrey Hills (sadly for me, not the hills outside my home in Guildford, but the Surrey Hills in Sydney, on the other side of the world).
+Single O began in 2003 in the Surry Hills (sadly for me, not the hills outside my home in Guildford, but the Surry Hills in Sydney, on the other side of the world).
 The Tokyo offshoot (which is, at least, slightly closer to me) opened in 2014 and boasts a neat tasting bar that’s open at weekends and Mondays.
 The rest of the week, it’s by appointment only while the roasting gets done.

 Single O is literally down an alley off a side-street.
 Set back from the street, there’s plenty of room for an outdoor seating area, sheltered under a large awning projecting from the roastery.
 There’s a long, wooden bench-seat on the left, two wooden boxes acting as coffee tables.
 Meanwhile, on the other side of the boxes from the bench, is a line of plastic stools.

 The right-hand side is clear, giving you easy access to the interior, a high-ceilinged, open space with set of sliding wood/glass doors at the front and a simple counter on the right, the space reminding me somewhat of Brooklyn’s Parlor Coffee.
 The counter’s short side faces front, a shiny La Marzocco Linea to the fore.
 You also order here, the long side being reserved for pour-overs.

 To the left is the obligatory green-bean store, while beyond that, separated from the tasting bar by another set of floor-to-ceiling sliding wood/glass doors, is the roastery proper, with more sacks of green beans surrounding an impressive 22kg Probat roaster.
 All the green beans, by the way, are sourced from Single O’s Sydney headquarters, giving Single O access to some fairly exclusive (for Tokyo) farms/origins, most of which Single O directly trades with.